openhwgroup/cv32e40x/docs/user_manual/source/instruction_fetch.rst

 See https://github.com/openhwgroup/core-v-docs/blob/master/cores/cv32e40p/OBI-v1.0.pdf
 for details about the protocol.
-The |corev| instruction fetch interface does not implement the following optional OBI signals: we, be, wdata, auser, wuser, aid, rready, err, ruser, rid.
+The |corev| instruction fetch interface does not implement the following optional OBI signals: we, be, wdata, auser, wuser, aid, rready, ruser, rid.
 These signals can be thought of as being tied off as specified in the OBI specification.
 The |corev| instruction fetch interface can cause up to two outstanding transactions.